 Don’t worry if your attempts at a new skill result in imperfect creations.
 Just take the plunge and try something.
 If you sew and have not yet found cloth produce bags, consider making some of those today.

 I belong to a zero-waste meetup group here in Northern California.
 Before I attended the first event, I thought to myself, “What will we do in this group?
 Sit around and drink out of our stainless steel water bottles and complain about garbage?”
 But we’ve met for all sorts of activities.
 We cleaned up garbage at a creek, we went bulk shopping at Rainbow Grocery (a.k.a., bulk Mecca), I’ve organized swaps of our gently used stuff and through the meetups, I found my first volunteers for sewing produce bags to give away for free at one of our farmers’ markets.

 I have met the nicest people at these meetups.
 If you have a zero-waste dilemma, someone else in your group has likely faced—and maneuvered through—a similar situation.
 Plus you’ll feel normal.
 Not that that matters—normal is overrated!

 Day 31 Reward yourself

 You made it!
 Don’t worry if you did not reach zero waste at the end of this month.
-This lifestyle, like life, is a journey not a destination.
+Perfection is neither the point nor possible.
+And this lifestyle, like life, is a journey not a destination.
 Focus on how much you’ve accomplished, not on your supposed failures.
 Treat yourself for all of your hard work—a massage, a yoga class you’ve wanted to try, a new movie you’ve wanted to see or some item that will help you on the zero-waste path.